JustAman62/open-f1/README.md

   - Gap to leader
   - Gap [between a selected driver](#using-a-cursor-to-display-relative-gap-for-a-specific-driver) and all other drivers (useful for monitoring pit windows)
 - [Race Control](#race-control-page) messages including investigations, penalties, lap deletions, and weather
-- [Driver Tracker](#driver-tracker-screen) shows the position of selected drivers on a track map
+- [Driver Tracker](#driver-tracker) shows the position of selected drivers on a live track map
 - Lap-by-lap [Timing History](#using-a-cursor-to-view-timing-history-by-lap) to observe gaps over time

 <!-- omit in toc -->